 nano /etc/proftpd/proftpd.conf

-Look for the following line (it may be commented with #):
+Look for the following line (it might be commented out with #):

-If it does not exist, add it anywhere in the file.
+If it doesn’t exist, add it anywhere in the file.
 This port range defines the passive ports used by the server.
+Save the changes (Ctrl + X, then Y, and Enter).

 Note